jazzlyj/kubernetes-the-hard-way/docs/03-compute-resources.md

 A [subnet](https://cloud.google.com/compute/docs/vpc/#vpc_networks_and_subnets) must be provisioned with an IP address range large enough to assign a private IP address to each node in the Kubernetes cluster.

-1 host that serves as the router/gateway for the 4 networks.
+In this tutorial 1 host is used that serves as the router/gateway for the 3 of the networks.
+It could serve as the gateway for the fourth.